 - Completing intelligence projects, including data-matching across government agencies, to interrogate areas of specific risk.
 (Such projects operate within the parameters set by the ACNC Act, the Privacy Act 1988 (Cth) and other relevant legislation.)

 - Assessing concerns received from the community and other government agencies.

-The ACNC works closely with the sector, including through formal professional and sector user groups.
-These forums can also provide valuable insights into areas of risk.
+- The ACNC also works closely with stakeholders, including other agencies and the sector, which provides valuable insights into areas of risk.

 When we will act

 - There are three main situations where the ACNC may take compliance and enforcement action: